ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 - Not all solutions require utilizing the Ethereum consensus algorithm directly, and alternatives can offer benefits that would otherwise be difficult to obtain.
 - No one scaling solution is enough to fulfill the [Ethereum vision](/upgrades/vision/).

+## Why not just stack scaling solutions? {#why-not-stack-scaling}
+Blockchains have two distinct resource bottlenecks, computation and data.
+Stacking scaling, for example rollups on rollups, can only trivially scale computation.
+Data scaling genrally does not compose.
+Any data scaling optimizations from stacking can likely be combined in a single rollup.

+A "layer 3" architecture can make sense when the secondary scaling solution serves a distinct purpose, for example privacy, lower trust scaling (e.g. Validium on a zk-Rollup), or custom scaling (e.g. an app-specific chain).
+In these scenarios, the custom benefits of the "layer 3" can combine with the enhanced scaling of the underlying layer 2.
+However, this type of architecture also inherits more complexity.
+The tradeoffs of anchoring into layer 2 vs anchoring into layer 1 need to be carefully evaluated in each instance.

 ## More of a visual learner? {#visual-learner}

 <YouTube id="BgCgauWVTs0" />